 Brinell Hardness Measurement™ (BHM™)

 The Brinell Hardness Test is prescribed in ASTM E 10.
 The standard requires precise measurement of the diameter of an indentation made with hardened balls of various diameters under various loads.
-The MPM measurement system provides the optics and analysis software for the required diameter measurement and subsequent calculation of the Brinell hardness in accordance with the requirements of ASTM E 10.
+The MPM Digital Optical Comparator (DOC) measurement system provides the optics and analysis software for the required diameter measurement and subsequent calculation of the Brinell hardness in accordance with the requirements of ASTM E 10.
+An alternative method for Brinell measurement is the Instrumented Indentation System (I2S) and this is described on the I2S page.

 The MPM digital imaging system consists of a camera, a telecentric lens, an opaque lighting source, an infrared back lighting source, a rack and pinion stand, data acquisition software, and image analysis software.
 The 7200 System can be provided with fixed zoom detents (that is, pre-defined magnification points), or the 7200 can be upgraded to the 7300 which is provided with a motorized system for continuous zoom.
 It is desirable to use the detents so that the calibration at each magnification can be used.
 These calibrations only need to be updated annually.
 For the 7300 System, the software returns to precisely the magnification specified by the user.